EslamLFC/Automation/README.md

 # Automation Task
-Scenario to select lowest item price and checkout on (https://www.saucedemo.com/) using selenium bu java
+Scenario to select lowest item price and checkout on (https://www.saucedemo.com/) using selenium by java

 ## Usage
+Inside Code:-
 Run the Scenario Class to execute the the whole Scenario

 Opens link (https://www.saucedemo.com/) and login